top of page

 Tomb-Chapel of Nebamun, Theban Necropolis

-Reproduction of a tomb painting from the 18th Dynasty tomb chapel of Nebamun.
+Reproduction of a tomb painting from the 18th Dynasty tomb chapel of Nebamun (now on display in the British Museum).

 Nebamun is shown hunting birds in a small boat with his wife Hatshepsut and their young daughter, in the marshes of the Nile.
 The hieroglyphic caption says Nebamun is "taking enjoyment (and) seeing good things".